 If you want to do deep-sky astrophotography or carry larger refractor and catadioptric telescopes that may be too heavy for a portable alt-az mount, you should use an equatorial mount.

-The Celestron CG-4 is great for 6” and smaller telescopes, and it features high-quality metal parts with fine adjustment cables and worm gears, a hole for a polar alignment scope, and sits atop a solid steel tripod with no plastic parts.
-It’s comparable to the Sky-Watcher EQM-35i but lacks electronics, though you can add a dual-axis motor drive if you wish.
+The Celestron CG-4 is a fully manual EQ mount that's great for 6” and smaller telescopes.
+It features high-quality metal parts with fine adjustment cables and worm gears, a hole for a polar alignment scope, and a solid steel tripod with no plastic parts.

 4.4/5